textpattern/textpattern-default-theme/README.md

 #### /forms/files.file.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 You can call this form from within an article by simply using `<txp:file_download id="xxx" />` (you don't need to specify a form name as 'files' is the default form for files) - you can also call this form from within other any other forms and pages using the same method (just mind your `<p>`'s).

+#### /forms/images.misc.txp

+Create a new form in the system with name of 'images' and type of 'misc', then copy/paste the code from this file into it.
+You could then for example display article_images by inserting the following code into a written article...

+    notextile. <txp:images form="images" />

+...you should use the `notextile.` prefix in this instance because the HTML `<figure>` tag cannot be wrapped inside a `<p>` tag.

 #### /forms/links.link.txp